sunfishcode/wasm-reference-manual/WebAssembly.md

 **Trap:** Call Stack Exhausted, if the instance has insufficient [call-stack resources].

+**Trap:** Callee Trap, if a trap occurred during the execution of the callee.

 > This means that implementations aren't permitted to perform implicit opportunistic tail-call optimization (TCO).